Janers143/TPMetaheuristiques/JSP/README.md

 # Heuristic methods for JobShop scheduling

-This repository contains the starter code for the assignment.
+This repository contains the Metaheuristics project made by **Anthony Salinas**.
+The base code was furnished by **INSA GEI's department**.
+You can find it at : https://github.com/insa-4ir-meta-heuristiques/template-jobshop My code was developped by using **Eclipse IDE**.

 ## Compile